Propagating Self-Love

 What is this space?

-If you’ve ever felt like self-care was just another chore on your to-do list, or that loving yourself felt like a mountain you weren’t equipped to climb, you’re in the right place.
+If you’ve ever felt like self-care was just another chore on your to-do list, or that loving yourself feels like a mountain you aren’t equipped to climb, you’re in the right place.

 A process, not a destination.

-After a three-year hiatus, a long winter of grief, sobriety, and navigating some intense executive dysfunction, I’ve realized that we don’t need more commands to “be better.”
-We need gentle permission (and maybe a little encouragement) to grow slowly.
+We don’t need more commands to “be better.”
+We need gentle permission (and maybe a little encouragement) to grow at whatever pace works for us.

 Why “Propagating”?